atinydev/task_manager/README.md

 A simple application to manage tasks with Api connection.

-You can create, edit, toggle and delete tasks.
+You can create, edit, and delete tasks.

 ### Task:
  - title -> Text